Boredom: Philosophy

 Blaise Pascal in the Pensées discusses the human condition in saying "we seek rest in a struggle against some obstacles.
 And when we have overcome these, rest proves unbearable because of the boredom it produces", and later states that "only an infinite and immutable object—that is, God himself—can fill this infinite abyss."

 Without stimulus or focus, the individual is confronted with nothingness, the meaninglessness of existence, and experiences existential anxiety.
 Heidegger states this idea as follows: "Profound boredom, drifting here and there in the abysses of our existence like a muffling fog, removes all things and men and oneself along with it into a remarkable indifference.
 This boredom reveals being as a whole."
 Schopenhauer used the existence of boredom in an attempt to prove the vanity of human existence, stating, "...for if life, in the desire for which our essence and existence consists, possessed in itself a positive value and real content, there would be no such thing as boredom: mere existence would fulfil and satisfy us."

 Erich Fromm and other thinkers of critical theory speak of boredom as a common psychological response to industrial society, where people are required to engage in alienated labor.
 According to Fromm, boredom is "perhaps the most important source of aggression and destructiveness today."
-For Fromm, the search for thrills and novelty that characterizes consumer culture are not solutions to boredom, but mere distractions from boredom which, he argues, continues unconsciously.
+For Fromm, the search for thrills and novelty that characterizes consumer culture are not solutions to boredom, but a mere distraction from boredom which, he argues, continues unconsciously.
 Above and beyond taste and character, the universal case of boredom consists in any instance of waiting, as Heidegger noted, such as in line, for someone else to arrive or finish a task, or while one is travelling somewhere.
 The automobile requires fast reflexes, making its operator busy and hence, perhaps for other reasons as well, making the ride more tedious despite being over sooner.

 In some Nguni languages such as Zulu, boredom and loneliness are represented by the same word (isizungu).
 This adds a new dimension to the oft-quoted definition of ubuntu: "A person is a person through other people".